Department of Electrical Engineering

 |Dr. Das joined the Electrical Engineering Dept. at Kennesaw State University in Fall 2014.
 He received his Ph.D. and M.E. in Electrical Engineering from the University of South Carolina (USC), Columbia, in 2014 and 2012 respectively.
 Dr. Das completed his B.E. in Electrical Engineering from Indian Institute of Engineering Science & Technology (IIEST, Shibpur, India) in 2004.
 He also has four years of industrial experience in the power and energy sector (TATA Power, Delhi, India).|

-- 3rd generation high-efficiency hybrid solar cells for building-integrated photovoltaics (BIPV) and electronic interfaces for optimum energy conversion and energy storage.
+- 3rd generation high-efficiency hybrid solar cells for building-integrated photovoltaics (BIPV).

 - Emerging optoelectronic devices - plasmonic photovoltaics, multi-junction tandem solar cells, organic photodiodes and detectors.

 - Applied Electronics for Digital Measurement, Remote Sensing, and Instrumentation.

 - Microfluidic and Piezoelectric Energy Harvesting Devices and Sensors.

 - Technology enhanced tools, devices, and pedagogical framework for engineering education in the core electrical engineering areas.